A A

 Best (Hawaii) Big Island Free and Budget Friendly Activities

 The Big Island is the largest Hawaiian Island.
 On the other islands, driving time is not a big issue, however, on the Big Island, you will need to organize your activities based on the island’s geography.
-Ideally, I recommend staying on the Hilo side for two or three nights and then staying on the Kona side for three or four nights or even longer depending on how much relaxation you are looking for.
-I will attempt to indicate where these activities align better whether on the Hilo side or Kona side.
-So, let’s dive in the best Big Island low cost sights and activities.
+Ideally, I recommend staying on the Hilo side for two or three nights and then staying on the Kona side for three or four nights or even longer depending on how much more exploration and/or relaxation you want.
+See my article on where to stay on Hawaii’s Big Island.

 See Hawaii Volcanoes National Park

-(It is best to do this from the Hilo side, but is doable with a shorter day trip from Kona side.)
+(It is best to do this from the Hilo side, but is doable with a day trip from Kona side.)

-image This park is nothing short of fascinating.
-I advise spending a couple of days to explore the park and take in some hikes if you can.
-My favorite hike is Kilauea Iki, which takes you through a rainforest and across a volcano crater floor.
 If your travel plans only allow you a day to visit the park, you will still be able to see the highlights.
 Don’t miss Crater Rim Drive and Chain of Craters Road.
 The park’s web site has some helpful information for planning your visit based on the amount of time you have available.
-You will have to pay an entrance fee of $10 per car which will allow you entrance into the park for seven days.
+You will have to pay an entrance fee of $30 per car which will allow you entrance into the park for seven days.
 Be prepared for your trip here by checking out my tips for visiting Hawaii Volcanoes National Park.

-See the Lava Flow
+See the Active Lava Flow or Glow

 See Waipio Valley